 In 2019 the Victorian State Government conducted a Local Government Rating System Review.
 The Local Government Rating System Review Panel presented their final report and list of recommendations to the Victorian Government in March 2020.
 The Victorian Government subsequently published a response to the recommendations of the Panel's report.
 However, at the time of publication the recommended changes have not yet been implemented, and timelines to make these changes have not been announced.
-Council has resolved to write to the Minister for Local Government to express concern that the State has not implemented all of the recommendations from the Rate Review Panel and has therefore not addressed the underlying problems in the system.
+Council wrote to the Minister for Local Government in early 2021 to express concern that the State has not implemented all of the recommendations from the Rate Review Panel and has therefore not addressed the underlying problems in the system.
+The response back from the Minister was "I am committed to developing a Bill in 2021 that will introduce reforms to the local government rating system to increase transparency and available support to vulnerable ratepayers.
+This Bill will also be informed by the Ombudsman's investigations into how local councils respond to ratepayers in financial hardship", no Bill has yet to be introduced as at April 2022.